 That river was a bear encounter waiting to happen.

 The fishing was so good in this area that we found an inexpensive hotel in Dillon and relocated from Bozeman.
-Long days of double drifts, dry flies and late nights at the local BBQ joint ensued, and it was with some sadness that our time there drew to a close.
+Long days of double drifts, dry flies and late nights at the local BBQ joint ensued, and it was with some sadness that our time there drew to an end.

-Dillon is a strange town.
+Dillon is an oddity of a town.
 It is small, but it is home to a college, a good flyshop and a great taco bus.
 There’s also some pretty cool bars and places to eat.
 Definitely one to return to at some point in the future.

 After fishing here we drove back down to Idaho Falls and dropped off the drift boat.